experoinc/react-child-root/README.md

+* Note: this library is obsolete with the release of the [React Portals API](https://reactjs.org/docs/portals.html).
+Use that API instead of this library unless you are using an old version of React which pre-dates the Portals API.

 # react-child-root

 Creates a new child React rendering context within any DOM element you wish.
 This new rendering context acts as a child of the parent React rendering context.